iontorrent/sdk-docs/source/plugin/getting_started.rst

 Getting Started with Plugins
 ============================
 The plugin framework is primarily an extension of the analysis pipeline and executes custom python modules (plugins) at different points in the pipeline process.
-There are 3 reasons for writing a plugin:
+There are three reasons for writing a plugin:

 #.
-Data Management: the transfer or backup of data to a secondary file server or remote site.
+Data Management: The transfer or backup of data to a secondary file server or remote site.
 #.
 Quality Assurance/Quality Control: These plugins check the quality of the data and give you access
    to some of the larger and transient data used in signal processing, which are eventually deleted.
 #.
 Application Analysis: This is broadest and most useful category which bridges the gap between general pipeline